acorg/slurm-pipeline/README.md

 Step 5: stop
   1 step dependency: panel
-    Dependent on 1 task emitted by the dependent step 1 job started by the dependent task, of which 1 (100.00%) are finished Dependent tasks:
+    Dependent on 1 task emitted by the dependent step
+    Summary: 1 job started by the dependent task, of which 1 (100.00%) are finished Dependent tasks:
       panel
         Job 4417615: State=COMPLETED, Elapsed=04:11:00, Nodelist=cpu-8
   1 task emitted by this step
-    1 job started by this task, of which 0 (0.00%) are finished
+    Summary: 1 job started by this task, of which 0 (0.00%) are finished
     Tasks:
       stop
         Job 4417616: State=RUNNING, Elapsed=04:32:00, Nodelist=cpu-3